wspgnl/SIMATIC-AX-Workshop-NL/README.md

 # AX standardizer tutorial TIAX usecase

 In this standardizer tutorial, you'll learn about all the important tools necessary to develop a ST library with SIMATIC AX and export it to TIA Portal.

-Although this tutorial focuses on the local IDE, the workflows are very similar in the cloud IDE.
+The main goal of this tutorial is to get familiar with the TIAX workflow and basics of the AX IDE.

 After this tutorial, you will: